 Who then takes over the right to manage?

-If the First-tier Tribunal – Property Chamber [previously known as the Leasehold Valuation Tribunal or LVT) has sufficient proof that removing the right to manage is appropriate, they might make an order to remove the RTM company’s management responsibilities and place them with a manager designated by the LVT.
+If the First-tier Tribunal Property Chamber has sufficient proof that removing the right to manage is appropriate, they might make an order to remove the RTM company’s management responsibilities and place them with a manager designated by the Tribunal.
 This could be one of the other tenants or another named responsible person.
-This person can then get a management company to carry out the tasks, but the responsibility remains with the person named by the LVT.
+This person can then get a management company to carry out the tasks, but the responsibility remains with the person named by the Tribunal.

 Restrictions on future RTM applications